 - Softened Butter In addition to the brown butter, I like to use softened butter.
 Using brown butter certainly brings a delightful flavor to these cookies, but they are, at their heart, a chocolate chip cookie.
 I don’t want to overpower the flavor of the chocolate with too much of the brown butter flavor.
 It’s there to enhance, not dominate.

 - Flour This recipe uses a combination of all-purpose flour and cake flour, which makes for a light and fluffy cookie that won’t fall apart easily (good news for you dunkers).
-If you don’t have cake flour, you can fake it!
-Measure out 1 ½ cups of all-purpose flour and remove 2 ½ tbs.
-Replace it with 2 ½ tbs of cornstarch.
-Tah-dah 🎉
+If you don’t have cake flour, you can simply use another 195 grams (1½ cups) of all-purpose flour.

 - Chocolate.
 Chocolate.
 Chocolate.
 I use three different types of chocolate, which results in a multi-layered, dang-this-is-amazing, chocolate chip cookie experience that will make your mouth sooo happy.
 I only had one cup of semisweet chocolate chips when I started the recipe, but I had a bar of dark chocolate and a bar of bittersweet chocolate.
 I just chopped them up and added them in.
 Milk chocolate would also be great.

 - Sugar I use brown sugar for a chewier cookie and white granulated sugar for those amazing crispy edges.
 I also like to toss in ¼ cup of turbinado sugar, also called raw sugar.
 I learned this from my friend Erin, and her cookies are amazing!

 - Vanilla You can use vanilla bean paste or extract.
 I like the bold vanilla flavor and the flecks of vanilla that you get with the paste, but if you don’t have it, don’t let it stop you from making cookies.
 Use what you have.

 How to make these amazing cookies